15 Best Bookstores in Massachusetts 2025

 2. Harvard Book Store – Cambridge, MA

-They have a huge selection of new, used, and remaindered books.
-All genres are present under one roof, from biographies, African-American Studies, Anthologies, Classical Studies, European Histories, and Graphic Novels to Philosophy.
-They have an enormous collection of children’s and teen-adult books covering fiction, non-fiction, gift books, etc. Several digital audiobooks are also available here.
-Gift cards and codes are there to gift someone along with university clothing.
+They have an enormous collection of children’s and teen books, covering fiction, nonfiction, and gift books, among others.
+Several digital audiobooks are also available here.
+Gift cards and codes are great for gifting someone, along with university clothing.

 • Best Selling Books: Sing a Black Girl’s Song by Ntozake Shange, America Fantastica: A Novel by Tim O’Brien